HY-D1/tiny-detector/README.md

 # TinyDetector: Lightweight Text Safety Classifier

-TinyDetector is a small PyTorch-based content safety classifier that flags harmful text (e.g., toxicity and identity-based hate) using a fine-tuned transformer model.

-The project is intentionally lightweight and modular: it includes data preparation, training, evaluation, and inference utilities, plus notebooks for exploration and failure analysis.
+TinyDetector is a small PyTorch-based text safety classifier that flags harmful content (e.g., toxicity and identity-based hate) using a fine-tuned transformer model.
+The repo includes data preparation, training, evaluation, inference utilities, and a simple demo/API for real-time testing.

 ## What it does

-TinyDetector maps input text into one of three labels:
+TinyDetector classifies text into one of three labels:

 - `safe`
 - `toxic`
 - `hate`

-It provides:
+Included components:

-- a training pipeline to fine-tune a transformer model (DistilBERT by default),
+- Training pipeline (fine-tunes a transformer classifier; DistilBERT by default)
-- an evaluation script that generates metrics and a confusion matrix,
-- an inference API for running predictions on custom text,
+- Evaluation script (metrics + confusion matrix + per-example prediction export)
+- Inference utilities (Python API + confidence thresholding)
+- Gradio demo UI
+- FastAPI inference service
-- notebooks for exploratory analysis and error inspection.
+- Notebooks for EDA and failure analysis
+- Basic tests

 ## Dataset and label mapping

 This project uses the **Jigsaw Toxic Comment Classification** dataset as the source of labeled comments.
-The original dataset includes multiple binary labels such as:
+The original dataset contains multiple binary labels such as:

 - `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, `identity_hate`